SkylineCommunications/dataminer-docs/connector-help/connector_help/NEC_N+1_Control_HPC-1358D.md

 ### Notes

-For the current version of the driver, the traps for the main transmitter could not be generated on the device, and as such could not be properly tested.
-For this reason, main transmitter traps are currently not yet included in the driver.
+For the current version of the connector, the traps for the main transmitter could not be generated on the device, and as such could not be properly tested.
+For this reason, main transmitter traps are currently not yet included in the connector.